 Archaeobiology 1 remains a unique collection because it is both an extensive set of archaeological and recent plant parts from around the world, and an archive of ethnographic data on how these plants are collected, stored, processed and utilized by indigenous groups.
 Use of the collections has led so far to the publication of 596 papers on indigenous use of plants.

 Rehousing the Archaeobiology 1 Collection

-During this project – November, 2009 through November, 2012 ---each object in the collection in the main laboratory will be rehoused in state-of-the-art boxes and vials, and placed in new powder-coated enameled steel cabinets.
-The new boxes have plastic lids which allow the objects inside to be seen without having to open the box.
-This see-through box minimizes the handling of objects.
+During this project—November 2009 through November 2012—each object in the collection in the main laboratory was rehoused in state-of-the-art boxes and vials, and placed in new powder-coated enameled steel cabinets.
+The new boxes have plastic lids that allow the objects inside to be seen without having to open the box, minimizing the handling of objects.

 The first objects to be rehoused were the collections of corn.
 The Museum has a large collection of North American corn from the early to mid-20th century, and a large collection of corn from Jemez Cave, New Mexico.
 These collections offer research potential to those conducting genetic and DNA analyses as well as other kinds of studies.

 The second phase of the project—rehousing our fiber collection—was completed in September, 2010.
 We have fibers from archaeological sites such as Jemez Cave, New Mexico, and Newt Kash Hollow, Kentucky.
 Ethnographic fibers were collected while Gilmore and Jones et al. were in the field.
 Items in our fiber collections include twine, sandals, textiles, and basketry.